Levi Martin Nyagura is a Zimbabwean academic and former Vice Chancellor of the University of Zimbabwe (UZ).

 - Doctor of Philosophy (PhD) in Mathematics (Southern Illinois University, United States of America)

-Nyagura began his career as a mathematics teacher and he then joined the Faculty of Education at UZ.
+Nyagura began his career as a mathematics teacher and he then joined the Faculty of Education at UZ in 1979.
 In 1981, he became a member of the Faculty of Education's Committee of Inquiry on the Restructuring of the Faculty.
 During the same period, he was also appointed to be the chairman of a subcommittee within the Faculty of Education which focused on technology.

 In 1982, Nyagura was then appointed to be Deputy Dean of the Faculty of Education after showing his capabilities to be able to lead.
 Since then, he began to head several departments aligned to curriculum development within the country.